-- The Benefits of Outsourcing to Eastern Europe
+Benefits of IT Outsourcing to Eastern Europe

-Massive Talent Pool
+- Massive Talent Pool

 By contrast, Eastern Europe is now facing the opposite tendency — the number of talented developers has been constantly growing.
 Western business owners can benefit from these tendencies — choose skilled software developers from the vast tech talent pool in Eastern Europe and cooperate with them through the extended team model.

 High-Quality Technical Education

 Sound technical education in the Eastern European countries, particularly in the post-Soviet states, enables local developers to deliver highly advanced technology.
 According to the QS World University Rankings, 30 universities out of the 369 top educational institutions in Europe are located in Eastern Europe.
 Belarus, Georgia, Moldova, Ukraine and other Eastern European countries are among the top performers in key rankings such as PISA Mathematics and the International Mathematical Olympiad.
 Education is one of the main reasons Eastern European tech workers rank among the best software developers in the world.

 Ideal Geographical Location for Both Offshore and Nearshore Outsourcing